São Joaquim National Park

 São Joaquim National Park (Parque Nacional de São Joaquim) is a National park in the state of Santa Catarina, Brazil.

 Location

 The park is in the Atlantic Forest biome.

-It covers and area of 48300 ha.
+It covers an area of 48300 ha.

 It was established by decree on 6 July 1961, and is administered by the Chico Mendes Institute for Biodiversity Conservation.

 It covers parts of the municipalities of Urubici, Orleans, Grão Pará and Bom Jardim da Serra in Santa Catarina.

 It was originally set aside to preserve exceptional remnant forests of the Paraná pine, Araucaria angustifolia.

 It is now also popular for alpinism.

 The park adjoins the 1330 ha Serra Furada State Park, created in 1980.

 Temperatures range from 0 to 28 C, with an average of 12 C.

 The terrain is very rugged and includes canyons, large caves and slopes covered in native forest.